 |Shippers & Packers||Freight Forwarders||Operators & Ground Handling Agents||Security Screeners|

 |Minimum items with which candidates must be familiar.||1||2||3||4||5||6||7||8||9||10||11||12|

 |Dangerous Goods List (the Blue Pages)|

 |Marking and Labelling|

 |Storage and Loading procedures|

 Infectious Substances Courses

-We can offer a CAA approved one-day specialist course for those specifically shipping infectious substances and diagnostic specimens etc by air.
+We can offer a CAA approved one-day specialist course for those specifically shipping infectious substances, diagnostic specimens and associated materials by air.
 Though these materials are included in the standard IATA course, due to their complexity, additional study may be prudent.
-As always, these courses can be hosted on your own premises or at our training centre in Southampton.
+As always, these courses can be hosted on your own premises, or at our training centre in Southampton.

 The range of subjects covered include:

-- Classification of Category A and Category B substances (UN2814 and UN2900)
+- Classification of Category A (UN2814 and UN2900), and Category B substances, both human and animal

 - Packaging infectious substances/diagnostic specimens